Battle Club

-Battle Club (バトルクラブ, Batoru Kurabu) is a Japanese manga series written and illustrated by Yuji Shiozaki, the creator of Ikki Tousen.
-The series follows Mokichi & Tamako, two high school students who are members of the Swan Academy Wrestling Club.
-This manga is noted for its extensive amount of fan service.
+Battle Club (バトルクラブ, Batoru Kurabu) is a Japanese manga series written and illustrated by Yuji Shiozaki.
+The series follows Mokichi and Tamako, two high school students who are members of the Swan Academy Wrestling Club.
+This manga is well-known for its extensive amount of fan service.

 Storyline

-The following is the storyline of the six volumes of Battle Club.
+Battle Club had six volumes.
 Each volume is subdivided into Rounds.
-After volume 6 the manga was followed by a sequel called Battle club 2nd stage; which ran for 3 volumes.
+After volume six, the manga was followed by a sequel called Battle Club 2nd Stage, which ran for three volumes.